anibal/anibal.github.io/content/2025/10/18/Using a Github Page with your own Domain to publish you Obsidian vault through Quartz for free.md

+---
+draft: false
+---
+This is a detailed step-by-step tutorial that will allow you to set up Quartz to publish a folder of your vault as a website for free in Github Pages, is mostly a reminder for myself, I hope that it may be useful for you.
+# Requirements

+- Familiarity with the CLI in MacOS
+- MacOS whatever version, mine is Sequoia 15.6.1
+- A working installation on Obsidian, mine is 1.9.14
 # Obsidian Setup

-Add a `Public` folder in the root of your vault, this folder will replace Quartz default `content/` folder later and its content will be published, also add an `index` file to this folder, Obsidian will add the `.md` extension, Quartz requires it.
+Add a `Public` folder in the root of your vault, this folder will be the source for Quartz' default `content/` folder later and its content will be the target to be published, also add an `index` file to this folder, Obsidian will add the `.md` extension, Quartz requires it.

 ![[CleanShot 2025-10-19 at 17.35.29@2x.png]]

-And copy the path, full path, to the `Public` folder that will be required later when setting up Quartz:
+And copy the path, *full path*, to the `Public` folder as it will be required later when setting up Quartz:

 ![[CleanShot 2025-10-19 at 17.36.34@2x.png]]

 In my case this is `/Users/whatever/Obsidian/Aníbal Rojas/Public`
 # Github Repository Setup

-Create a new repository that will host the content of your website, in this case we will follow Github convention `<username>.github.io` in this case it will `anibal.github.io` it has to be public, without a default README, .gitignore and license file:
+Create a new repository that will host the content of your website, in this case we will follow Github convention `<username>.github.io` in this case it will `anibal.github.io` it has to be public, *without* a default README, .gitignore and license file:

 ![[CleanShot 2025-10-19 at 16.51.09@2x.png]]
-If you navigate to your default website in Github (`https://<username>.github.io/`) you will get a 404 error, which is normal as the website is resolving in an empty repository that doesn't have a index file.
+If you navigate to your default website in Github (`https://<username>.github.io/`) you will get a 404 error, which is normal at this point as the website is resolving in an empty repository that doesn't have a index file.

 ![[CleanShot 2025-10-19 at 17.04.22@2x.png]]